-Click the image above to take a virtual walkthrough of the installation
+Click the image above and experience a virtual walkthrough of the installation.

 I live every day of my life in fear.
 The moment I wake up, I wonder what the day will bring me: another accident on U.S. 131, another hate crime against an innocent victim, another hurricane barreling through the country.
 I try to avoid the news and social media, but my interest in current events and pop culture is an addiction.
 I want to cherish each sunset that pours over this city of Grand Rapids I’ve called home since November 1, 2016, but the ongoing effects of the presidential election make it impossible.
 The threat of nuclear war and the rallies of white supremacists have aligned with my anxieties and I’m no longer certain as to what is real and what is imagined.

 In 2008, I created the Society of 23 as a multi-media, long-form, and non-linear narrative that documented a mysterious brotherhood of 23 men – all played by me.
 As a former child actor, I was excited to perform again.
 As a former brother of a college fraternity, I was excited to create my own rituals and traditions.
 In 2011, I entered ArtPrize for the first time with the sculpture GayGayGay robe, the ritual robe of the Society of 23, which was exhibited at the Westminster Presbyterian Church.
 This year, I chose to explore the private history of the robe in its context within the walls of the brotherhood’s Locker Dressing Room.